microsoft/ignite-learning-paths-training-ops/ops40/demo-setup.md

 **Azure Kubernetes Service (AKS)**

-On line 17, 18, 19, replace the aks cluster, resource group name, and ingress controller fqdn for the pre-production cluster.
+On line 17, 18, 19, replace the aks cluster, resource group name, and ingress controller FQDN for the pre-production cluster.

-On line 22, 23, 25 replace the aks cluster, resource group name, and ingress controller fqdn for the pre-production cluster.
+On line 22, 23, 25 replace the aks cluster, resource group name, and ingress controller FQDN for the pre-production cluster.

 For the sake of this demo, it is ok to use the same cluster for both pre-production and production.
 If doing so, the values will be identical.

 You can get the AKS cluster name and resource group name with the following Azure CLI command.

 ```
 $ az aks list -o table